mattgemmell/Jekyll-Staging/README.markdown

 ## What does it do?

-This script is for people who:
+This gem is for people who:

 1. Use [Jekyll](http://jekyllrb.com) to build their static sites.